-12.4 CHILDREN MISSING EDUCATION
+12.4 CHILDREN WHO ARE ABSENT FROM EDUCATION/ MISSING EDUCATION

-A child going missing from education is a potential indicator of abuse or neglect.
-All staff should be aware that children going missing from education, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+A child being absent from school is a potential indicator of abuse or neglect.
+All staff should be aware that children who are absent from education, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.

-There are many circumstances where a child may become missing from education, but some children are particularly at risk.
+There are many circumstances where a child may be absent or become missing from education, but some children are particularly at risk.
 These include children who:

 - Are at risk of harm or neglect.

 - Are at risk from criminal/sexual exploitation.

 - Are at risk of forced marriage or FGM.

 - Come from Gypsy, Roma, or Traveller families.

 - Come from the families of service personnel.

 - Risk of travelling to conflict zones.

 - Go missing or run away from home or care.

 - Are supervised by the youth justice system.

 - Cease to attend a school.

-- Come from new migrant families.